 B.2.2.18 Phase centre offset of calibration

 See B.2.1.18.
 For IFF1 this can be considered to be zero.

+The uncertainty value of phase centre offset of calibration is estimated as below table and used across clause B.

+Table B.2.2.18-1: Uncertainty value for phase centre offset of calibration for IFF